-If you are considering training as an HGV(LGV) driver, this guide is for you.
+If you are considering training as an HGV(LGV) driver then this guide is for you.
 If you have spent any time looking at the various options available to you, you will no doubt have noticed that there are many companies that offer HGV training courses.
 But which one is right for you?
 Do they all offer the same level of service?
 It can be a minefield, and leave you with more questions than answers.
 Perhaps you’ve heard of HGV training brokers, if not, read on!

-A training broker is a company that operates as a ‘middleman’ service: handling the administration of your training but not actually directly providing any of the actual training itself.
+A training broker is a company that operates as a ‘middleman’ service.
+They handle the administration of your training but don’t actually direct provide any of the training itself.
 Broker companies have contracts in place with independent training schools to whom they send their customers to be trained.
 Brokers by definition do not own training vehicles or have physical training facilities.
 They don’t even book driving tests, this is all handled by the 3rd party company they work with.

-In a nutshell, a broker’s services are limited to handling the payment for the course and arranging a medical and theory training.
-As the actual training is being outsourced to another company, you will in most cases pay more than if you were to just book direct with your local training school.
+A broker’s services are limited to handling the payment for the course and arranging a medical and theory training.
+The actual training is being outsourced to another company.
+You will in most cases pay more than if you were to just book direct with your local training school.
 You also will have no choice over which company provides your training.
 You’ll have no information about the training school until you have already paid.
 At this point, you will be under contract and unable to claim a full refund if you’re unhappy with the company that has been selected to provide your training.

 Why would anyone use a training broker?